 Since 2013, thousands of students have shuttled through a unique program intended to create a new generation of stewards for the Petaluma River watershed and teach them about its different facets — its plants, animals and how to protect it.

 The program, called Watershed Classroom, is sponsored by the nonprofit Friends of the Petaluma River.
-Since its inception, more than $11,000 in stipends have been given out to Petaluma teachers interested in having their students learn more about the ecology of the Petaluma River watershed, while also having the opportunity to do hands-on, experiential learning.
+Since its inception, $38,500 in stipends have been given out to Petaluma teachers interested in having their students learn more about the ecology of the Petaluma River watershed, while also having the opportunity to do hands-on, experiential learning.
+This year, teachers received more than $11,000.

 On Thursday night, 12 project groups from area elementary, junior and high schools came together at the Santa Rosa Junior College campus in Petaluma to show what they’d done.